Kids' WB Fun Zone: Looney Tunes Carousel

-This ride, along with the Sylvester's Pounce 'n' Bounce, opened in 2007 when the zone changed its name to the Kids' WB Fun Zone.
-Prior to the ride being built, a merchandise shop was located here.
-This ride is a carousel with several Looney Tunes characters which guests can ride on.
+This ride, along with Sylvester's Pounce 'n' Bounce, opened in 2007 when the zone changed its name to the Kids' WB Fun Zone.
+Prior to the ride being built, the Bugs Bunny in King Arthur's Court Toy Store was located here.
+This ride is a carousel with several Looney Tunes characters which guests can ride on, including Bugs Bunny (riding on a magic carpet), Daffy Duck (playing ice hockey), Sylvester, Marvin the Martian (riding in a rocket ship), Wile E. Coyote (riding on a rocket) and the Road Runner.
+The ride was modelled after Warner Bros.
+Movie World Germany's Looney Tunes Carousel and designed by Tom Wagman.